aertslab/arboreto/docs/user/index.rst

 .. tip::

-    Please refer to the Dask distributed `network setup documentation`_.
+    Please refer to the Dask distributed `network setup documentation`_ for instructions on how to set up a Dask distributed cluster.

 Following diagram illustrates a possible topology of a Dask distributed cluster.